el-tocino/9000-series/README.md

 MEM (blue)
 DMC (burgundy)

 Minimum screen time seems to be 5s per screen

+## Other screens to try out in the future

 ### STAT screen:
 three columns of numbers,